northpolesec/santa/docs/docs/features/faa.md

 This example policy will protect the Chrome Cookies files across all users and all Chrome profiles.
-There are three exceptions defined: One for Chrome using a signing ID wildcard (`com.google.Chrome*`) to match Chrome itself and related processes like the Chrome helper, another for the macOS Spotlight feature which accesses most things on the file system and can create unnecessary noise, and a third for the `mds` process which also reads cookies on macOS 26.3.
+There are three exceptions defined: One for Chrome using a signing ID wildcard (`com.google.Chrome*`) to match Chrome itself and related processes like the Chrome helper, and two for the macOS Spotlight feature which accesses most things on the file system and can create unnecessary noise.

 ```xml
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">